 Amended: [INSERT DATE OF AMENDMENT]

+Note: For the 2029 and subsequent model years, a small volume motorcycle manufacturer may use the evaporative emission test procedure in Part IV of these test procedures as an alternative to the “TP-934, Test Procedure for Determining Evaporative Emissions from Model Year 2029 and Subsequent On-Road Motorcycles” to demonstrate compliance with the evaporative emission standards in title 13, California Code of Regulations, section 1976(b)(2).

 [Note: This alternate version of the Proposed Test Procedure is provided to improve the accessibility, readability, and ease of review of the regulatory text, but is not available for comment as of this Notice.
 The existing regulatory language currently adopted into the California Code of Regulations is shown as plain, clean text, while the proposed amendments released on November 28, 2023 (45-Day Changes), and the proposed 15-Day Changes in this Notice are combined and shown in Track Changes.
 To review this document in a clean format (no underline or strikeout to show changes), please select “Simple Markup” or “No Markup” in Microsoft Word’s Review menu, or accept all changes.
 Placeholder text to be updated upon approval of the Proposed Amendments is shown in angle brackets (such as <insert effective date>).
 The 15-Day Changes are being presented in multiple versions.
 For the version compliant with Government Code sections 11346.2, subdivision (a)(3), and 11346.8, subdivision (c), and subject to comment with this Notice, please see Attachment D-1.]